 Corona-related closure of our repair-café for an indefinite period

-We have on Thu, October 1, 2020, the last time the repair café "screw 14" open!
+Our repair café "Schraube 14", was last open on Thu, October 1, 2020.
 Due to the current Corona situation, we do not want to risk a hotspot in the R.U.S.Z..
 The professional repair store in the R.U.S.Z will of course remain open.

 In our weekly repair-café, you can repair your small equipment yourself free of charge under the professional guidance of our technicians.
-For refreshment there is coffee and pastries.
+Coffee and pastries are provided for refreshment.

 All necessary working equipment, such as tools and measuring devices are available.
 There is also enough technically experienced personnel available to cover the different types of equipment professionally.
 Due to the existing workshops, larger or longer-term repairs, which cannot be carried out in our repair café, are also possible.